The Department of Electrical and Computer Engineering at Stevens is one of the oldest electrical and computer engineering departments in the nation.

 Student-centered learning is key to personal and professional development, as reflected in our innovative curricula.
 We provide a balanced education in fundamental principles, design methodologies, and practical experiences within electrical and computer engineering.
 Graduates are prepared to advance their technological competencies as they enter and sustain lifelong careers of innovation and creativity.
 The electrical and computer engineering department initiates a variety of extracurricular programs to help students acquire the hands-on experience and problem-solving skills needed to tackle complex real-world problems, including our entrepreneurship training program, mini-course program, and the summer research program.

-Our department has 24 full-time faculty members, including 1 National Academy of Engineering member, 5 IEEE Fellows, and 3 National Academy of Inventors Fellows.
+Our department has 26 full-time faculty members, including 1 National Academy of Engineering member, 7 IEEE Fellows, 3 National Academy of Inventors Fellows, and 8 NSF CAREER recipients.
 They are world-class scholars in their respective fields.
-In the 2019 fiscal year, the department received $3.8M in externally funded research grants, and our faculty published more than 100 papers in prestigious journals and conferences.
+In the 2021 fiscal year, the department received $8.9M in externally funded research grants, and our faculty published more than 100 papers in prestigious journals and conferences.

 Moreover, we are more than just numbers.
 We provide quality education that is rich in technology and fosters strong research environments to inspire, nurture, and educate the next generation of electrical and computer engineers and technical leaders.
 Our mission is to deliver innovative, interdisciplinary, and impactful academic and research programs.
 As you navigate our site, you will find more information about the academic programs, research projects, state-of-the-art facilities, and achievements from our dedicated faculty and talented students.
 I hope that you will be inspired to partake in our programs.